security-notes/infobyte-faraday-wiki/Installation-Community.md

 #### Requirements

-Faraday Client works under any modern Linux distribution or Mac OS X, and needs the following dependencies:
+Faraday Client works under any modern Linux distribution or Mac OS X, and needs Python 2.6 or 2.7.

 The Python requirements for the client are stored in the [`requirements.txt` file](https://github.com/infobyte/faraday/blob/master/requirements.txt).
 Some additional requirements are necessary for specific features to work, these are stored in the [`requirements_extras.txt` file](https://github.com/infobyte/faraday/blob/master/requirements_extras.txt).